Codartis/DiagramTool/README.md

-# DiagramTool
-Supporting repo for the Codartis Diagram Tool for C# product
+# Codartis Diagram Tool for C#
+This repo is used for product support activities.
+* Please report problems and feature requests here: https://github.com/Codartis/DiagramTool/issues